richardbil/globalearthtemp/README.md

 ## The Data:

-Got it from Kaggle, basically just Temperature Data Worldwide als conclusive as possible, dating back to 1750s, with monthly averages.
+Got it from Kaggle, basically just Temperature Data Worldwide as conclusive as possible, dating back to 1750s, with monthly averages.

 ## What we want to do: